Legal Solutions

 Interlocutory Injunctions

-To obtain an interlocutory injunction, the plaintiff must meet the three-part test established in RJR-MacDonald Inc. v.
-Canada (Attorney General), [1994] 1 S.C.R.
-311:
+To obtain an interlocutory injunction, the plaintiff must satisfy the three-part test from RJR-MacDonald Inc. v.
+Canada (Attorney General), [1994] 1 SCR 311:

-2. The applicant will suffer irreparable harm if the injunction is not granted.
+The applicant will suffer harm that cannot be adequately compensated in damages if the injunction is not granted.

-3. The balance of convenience favours granting the order.
+The balance of convenience — weighing harm to both sides — favours granting the order.

-In defamation cases, courts require a very strong case before restraining publication.
+In defamation cases, courts require a very strong evidentiary record before restraining publication.
 The plaintiff must demonstrate that the words are plainly defamatory and that no defence could succeed.
 Even then, courts are reluctant to impose prior restraints on speech.

 Norwich Orders

 Norwich orders compel platforms or internet service providers to disclose identifying information about anonymous users.
-Named after the English case Norwich Pharmacal Co. v.
-Customs and Excise Commissioners, [1974] A.C.
-133 (H.L.), these orders are available when:
+Named after Norwich Pharmacal Co. v.
+Customs and Excise Commissioners, [1974] AC 133 (HL), these orders are available when four conditions are satisfied:

 • The plaintiff has a bona fide claim

-• The person against whom the order is sought is involved in the wrongdoing
+• The respondent is involved (even innocently) in the wrongdoing sought to be pursued

-• The person has information that would help identify the wrongdoer
+• The respondent has information that would help identify the wrongdoer

 • There is no other practical way to obtain the information